 As the water temperature rises into the 80's during summer, the early morning, late afternoon, and night bite begins to dominate the action.
 June is one of the only months when the day and night bite are equally good.
 During this period most of the fish have spawned and most are past their post-spawn lockjaw.

-June is also one of the best months to catch fish in aquatic vegetation.
+June is also one of the best months for bass fishing in aquatic vegetation.
 Normally June, or the first month that the water temperature averages over 80 degrees, seems to be when most anglers are able to catch at least a few bass.

 - Shallow -